 As for Smash Hits, they would continue to mercilessly ridicule anyone who came along with a gimmicky summer smash for many years thereafter.
 In 1991, highly touted post-New Kids On The Block American act The Party – Chase, Damon, Tiffini, Deedee and Albert – saw fit to inflict a particularly lightweight bit of pop rap named Summer Vacation on the post Now – The Summer Album populace in the hope of scoring a UK chart breakthrough.
 Their review ran as follows: “Scientific Fact!
 The Sun is a huge burning ball of gas which one day will burn out and take most of the Solar System with it.
 How’s about that then, ‘Albert’?”.

-If you’ve enjoyed this, you can find more about ridiculous Summer-related compilation albums in The Camberwick Green Procrastination Society, available in paperback here or from the Kindle Store here.
+If you’ve enjoyed this, you can find more about ridiculous Summer-related compilation albums in The Camberwick Green Procrastination Society, a collection of columns and features with an emphasis on seventies television.
+The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.